 We have found that these are the times when every attempt to compromise our independence and attack our approach or disclosure is made.

 In these circumstances we will review our report carefully and manage all communication through your lawyers.
 We will not compromise our independence or your transaction by being drawn in by the challenging party.

 BDO has prepared more IERs than any other firm in Australia every year for over ten years.
-Those experts who do not regularly prepare IERs are likely to be in for a shock about the level of scrutiny they will be under and the extent of the compliance processes required.
+Experts who do not regularly prepare IERs are likely to be challenged by the level of scrutiny they will be under and the extent of the compliance processes required.